telit/IoT-AppZone-SampleApps/README.md

 ## Usage

+These instructions refer to building IoT AppZone Sample apps with [IoT AppZone IDE v5](https://bit.ly/31VcYJB) or higher.

 The master branch will always contain the latest sample apps package version.
 Older ones will be available through tags.

 To use a specific sample app, first download the repository content by pressing the green button "Code" and selecting "Download ZIP".